sedhha/policy_mate/README.md

 Make sure you setup your admin CLI profile with the required permissions to create resources in your AWS account.

+You also may need to give your `profile` access to `Amazon Bedrock` models.
+That isn't included as part of terraform yet.
+Give access to titan and claude models - majorly Haiku 4.5, Haiku 3 and Sonnet 3.5.

 Create a `.env` file in lambdas folder and `.env` file in policy_mate_ui folder.

 Structure should look like this (some ignored folders might be missing):